Girl in Rome cartoon

 Bologna

-The city of Bologna is an excellent choice for those that want to take their Italian skills to an advanced level.
+The city of Bologna is an excellent choice for those who want to take their Italian skills to an advanced level.
 Bologna is the top city for Italians to go to University.
 Thus, this area is overwhelmed with young Italians.

 If you decide to study in this town, blend with the locals.
 You will be fluent in no time!
 It is a good strategy.